getbouncer/react-native-cardverify/README.md

 ### 4. Configure CardVerify SDK

 #### iOS

-Install and setup permission for CardVerify iOS with directions [here](https://github.com/getbouncer/cardverify-ios#installation)

-Also, the instructions to configure your API key in Obj-C is [here](https://github.com/getbouncer/cardverify-ios#configure-cardverify-objective-c)

 The podfile in your `~/ios/Podfile` in your project should look similar to:
 ```ruby
 platform :ios, '10.0'